 Your plan document will explain how your funds will be paid out.
 This will depend on the type of triggering event, such as:

 - Change of control

-As an example, if you are terminated your plan may distribute the vested balance within 60 days.
-Or upon retirement, your elected annual installment payouts may automatically start even though they weren’t scheduled to start for another five years.
+If you are let go from your job, your plan may give you the vested balance within 60 days.
+If you had elected annual installment payouts upon retiring, they might start even though they hadn't been scheduled to start for another five years.

-Too many people end up having their payouts occur as a lump sum and that extra income bumps them into a higher tax bracket in that calendar year.
-If they had chosen an installment payout they may have been able to reduce their tax liability on the payouts by 10 or 15%.
+Many people end up choosing their payouts as a lump sum.
+The extra income bumps them into a higher tax bracket in that calendar year, causing more tax on their income.
+If they had chosen an installment plan, they may have been able to reduce their tax liability on the payouts by between 10% and 15%.

-Even if there aren’t tax savings opportunities, a retirement income plan can show you the amount of after-tax income that will result in each year from your chosen payout option.
+Even if there aren’t tax savings opportunities, a retirement income plan can show you the amount of after-tax income that will result from your chosen payout option during each year.

-Deferred comp plans come in many forms; one type of plan is designed to benefit top executives.
-These types of plans may be called top hat plans or SERPS (supplemental executive retirement plans) or, excess benefit or benefit equalization plans.
+Deferred comp plans come in many forms.
+One type of plan is designed to benefit top executives.
+These types of plans may be called "top-hat plans," "SERPS" (supplemental executive retirement plans), "excess benefit," or "benefit equalization plans."

-Per the IRS such deferred comp plans are unfunded – meaning if something bad happens to the company the funds could become subject to the company’s creditors.
-If you are uncertain about the future of the company this could be a reason to elect to have all deferred comp amounts be paid to you in a lump sum at the earliest possible date.
+Such plans are unfunded, meaning that if the company goes into debt, the funds could be claimed by the company’s creditors.
+If you're not sure about the future of the company, that could be a reason to elect to have all deferred comp amounts be paid to you in a lump sum as soon as possible.

 With NQDC payouts, planning to time payouts with your future can help you get the most after-tax income from the plan.
 That means you need to have a fairly clear plan for the future to be able to wisely choose your payout methods.
 Still, if you know you're getting an NQDC, you could be used to planning things for a few years, so this might not be an issue.